 Such a situation decreases the tone of the urethra, which causes an involuntary urine leakage in case of even very slight stress, e.g. when coughing or sneezing, not to mention heavy objects lifting.
 Is there any solution?
 The new book “Reclaim Bladder Control” describes a very effective method, which helps to cure female urinary incontinence.
 It really helped my aunt.
-Don’t wait anymore, download and read all the details of Alice Benton’s program.
+Don’t wait anymore, download and read all the details in Alice Benton’s PDF guide.

 Types of urinary incontinence and their peculiarities